Actify

 Cross-Department Coffee Match Message

 Hi [Name], This month's coffee match: [Partner Name] from [Department].
-When: Anytime this week during an overlapping break Where: Cafeteria, break room, or wherever works How long: 15 minutes No agenda -- just a chance to meet someone you probably interact with on paper but rarely face to face.
-Can't make it work this month?
-Just let me know and I'll rematch you next round.
-Thanks for being open to it.
+When: Anytime this week during an overlapping break Where: Cafeteria, break room, wherever works How long: 15 minutes No agenda — just a chance to meet someone you probably interact with on paper but rarely face to face.
+If this month doesn't work, just let me know and I'll match you next round.
+No pressure at all.

 Send individually, not as a group blast.
 Personal invitations get 3x the response rate in healthcare settings.